civilKaos82/behavior-drill-add-comments-challenge/README.md

   - the form should be hidden.
   - the *New Comment* button should reappear.

 Be sure to follow the specifications and remember to take it slow.
-Test the code frequently and make small iterations.
-Be conscious of any tendency to write procedural code and write elegant, object-oriented JavaScript.
+Test the code frequently, make small iterations, and write elegant code.

 ### Release 1: Handle Empty Form Fields